Citigroup closes some branches due to George Floyd protests

-(Reuters) - Citigroup Inc (C.N) said on Friday that it would proactively close some branches and reduce hours at others in light of protests around the country in response to the death of George Floyd that have at times turned violent.
+June 5 (Reuters) - Citigroup Inc said on Friday that it would proactively close some branches and reduce hours at others in light of protests around the country in response to the death of George Floyd that have at times turned violent.

 Some of Citi’s branches were damaged during recent demonstrations, head of U.S. consumer banking Anand Selva said in an email to customers.